 And they swim on, while they thought about that one.

 “Well I thought I did really well,” said Tim.
 “Because I wrote done some really funny answers.”

 “Okay,” said Bertie.
 “Rule number four.
 Exams are no joking matter.”

 And then Bertie gave Tim some more rules for exams…

 “Before you do anything else, read through all the questions.

 Make a plan for how much time you need on each answer.

-And they swam round the pond three more times and made sure that Tim knew and understood all Bertie’s tips.
+And they swam around the pond three more times and made sure that Tim knew and understood all Bertie’s tips.

-But the next week Tim started at the Big School.
-And everything was new.
+But the next week Tim started at the Big School, and everything was new.
 There was no unfair rule about how much anyone could improve and Tim already knew lots of interesting things, and he also had the knack of doing exams.
 From then on, Tim did rather well at school.
-And although some people still call him silly every now and then, because he gets really excited and asks lots and lots of questions – nobody calls him stupid any more.
-Well Colin does sometimes.
-But that’s just Colin – and you shouldn’t take too much notice of what he says because he’s a grumpy old carp.
+Although some people still call him silly every now and then, because he gets really excited and asks lots and lots of questions, nobody calls him stupid any more.
+Well Colin does sometimes – but that’s just Colin, and you shouldn’t take too much notice of what he says because he’s a grumpy old carp.